Dipendra101/kanxafrombuilder/README.md

 - Contact the development team
 - Check the documentation

-## 🔮 Future Enhancements

-- [ ] Mobile app development
-- [ ] Advanced analytics dashboard
-- [ ] Multi-language support
-- [ ] Advanced payment methods
-- [ ] Real-time notifications
-- [ ] AI-powered recommendations
-- [ ] Advanced reporting
-- [ ] Integration with external services
+## 🔄 Updates & Maintenance

+- Regular security updates
+- Performance optimizations
+- Feature enhancements
+- Bug fixes and improvements

 ---

-**Kanxa Safari** - Your complete transportation, construction, and garage services platform.
+**Built with ❤️ for Kanxa Safari**